pcaston/OpenPeerPower.github.io/source/_docs/mqtt/discovery.markdown

 <div class='note'>

 The [embedded MQTT broker](/docs/mqtt/broker#embedded-broker) does not save any messages between restarts.
-If you use the embedded MQTT broker you have to send the MQTT discovery messages after every Home Assistant restart for the devices to show up.
+If you use the embedded MQTT broker you have to send the MQTT discovery messages after every Open Peer Power restart for the devices to show up.

 </div>